-- 1 Log into the physical host. - 2 Use vi(1) or another editor to open file /usr/openv/netbackup/bp.conf. - 3 Set the CLIENT\NAME entry to the physical host name of the NetBackup for DB2 client.
+- Log into the physical host. - Open the bp.conf file in the /usr/openv/netbackup directory. - Set the CLIENT NAME entry to the physical host name of the NetBackup for DB2 client.
 This action allows other backups to be performed on the host.

-CLIENT\NAME=client\name
+'''

+CLIENT NAME=client name

+'''

-4 Save and close the file.
+Save and close the bp.conf file.